 When one of CDW’s DaaS customers identifies a problem by 3 p.m., we get a device into the user’s hands the next businesses day — outfitted with all applications and personal data.
 The sooner employees have access to their devices, the sooner they can get back to work.

 3. More Time for Business-Critical Initiatives

 When IT shops can rely on a device subscription partner to handle maintenance and support, they can turn their own attention to strategic projects that produce more revenue for the business.

 Typically, a device subscription engagement will include the creation of personas, helping to ensure that all users have the devices and applications they need to do their jobs — preventing scenarios where workers have to put in requests to IT to access important tools and then wait for approval.

 5. Right-Size IT Investments

 In addition, device personas can help prevent organizations from overspending on IT.
-At CDW, we track when and how devices and applications are being used by our Managed Endpoint Anywhere customers; it’s common to find that certain user groups have been given more processing power than they really need, or software programs that they don’t really use.
+At CDW, we track when and how devices and applications are being used by our DaaS customers; it’s common to find that certain user groups have been given more processing power than they really need, or software programs that they don’t really use.
 By bumping employees down to less expensive device models where appropriate, and by pulling access to expensive applications that are sitting idle, organizations can often recover many thousands of dollars through their device initiatives.